 Our school uniform is compulsory and the children are therefore expected to wear it.
-It has been designed to cater for children's needs, the weather and affordability.
+It has been designed to cater for children's needs as active learners, the weather and affordability.
 It is important to label all items.
 All items except shoes are available from the Office.
 Please note that sneakers must be predominantly white.